collective/collective.droproles/README.rst

     Reviewer
     Contributor

-If you have other roles that you want to drop, you may need to add a patch.
+If you have other roles that you want to drop, you may need to add it to the set of ``USER_CLASSES`` via a monkey patch.

 Installation